 In a time of austerity and fiscal restraints, we need to give moral priority to programs that help the poor, both at home and abroad.
-We urge Congress to preserve and strengthen funding for poverty-focused development and humanitarian programs that save lives and reduce poverty in the FY 2013 budget.
-The current famine in the Horn of Africa is a grim reminder of the lives at stake.
+We urge Congress to preserve and strengthen funding for international poverty-focused development and humanitarian programs that save lives and reduce poverty in the FY 2013 and FY 2014 budget and appropriations.
+The current refugee crises in Syria and Mali illustrate the urgency of this funding, especially humanitarian monies.

-Child Survival and Maternal Health programs provide proven life-saving help, such as newborn care, immunization, community treatment of pneumonia and nutrition programs that address the major killers of mothers and children in the developing world.
+Maternal and Child Health programs provide proven life-saving help, such as newborn care, immunization, community treatment of pneumonia and nutrition programs that address the major killers of mothers and children in the developing world.